kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/29-async-await-middleware.md

         + We `catch` the error and invoke the `next` middleware with the error (this way Express JS) will detect and handle the error

 ## Apply the DRY
-* You will have a lot of try/catch which is a lot of repeating, which is a lot of repeating, which is a lot of repeating
+* You will have a lot of `try/catch` which is a lot of repeating, which is a lot of repeating, which is a lot of repeating (lol)
     - Stop!
 We need to make our code dry
     - One thing we can do to avoid repeating the `try/catch` code on each and every `async` **middleware** is write one in a high order function (HOC)